drudilorenzo/drudilorenzo/README.md

 - 🎓 Bachelor in Computer Science and Engineering at @ UNIBO, 110/110 cum laude (Alma Mater Studiorum - University of Bologna)

-- 📚 Master student in Computer Science at EPFL (Software systems)
+- 📚 Master student in Computer Science at EPFL (Data Analytics)

 - 📫 Feel free to reach me out at **lorenzodrudi11@gmail.com**